 - “Looking for guest contributions”

 You can extend your query with specific topics or industries, such as: business, marketing, real estate, SEO, medicine, nutritions, or anything that you specialize at.
+You can also find guest posting opportunities using this resource provided by OutreachMama which includes a list of 700+ Guest Posting Sites.

 The best approach forward is writing an outstanding and well-researched article after reading the submission guidelines, and pitching it to the outlet.
 You can follow up once or twice over the course of a few weeks, but editors are usually proactive when looking for content, and they may ignore your pitch if it’s not something that is of interest to them.